dkenul/HackExchange/README.md

 ## Currently Implemented Features

-- [ ] Guest Sign In
+- [x] Guest Sign In
-- [ ] Sign In
+- [x] Sign In / Sign Up
-- [ ] Sign Up - still need to port from rails.
-Awaiting OAuth lecture :)
-- [ ] Community Index Page: Click "All Communities" from the homepage, or Logo dropdown
+- [x] Community Index Page: Click "All Communities" from the homepage, or Logo dropdown
-- [ ] Community Show Page: Navigate from the Community index or Logo dropdown
+- [x] Community Show Page: Navigate from the Community index or Logo dropdown
-- [ ] Questions displayed for the communities in which they are asked.
+- [x] Questions displayed for the communities in which they are asked.
-- [ ] Some CSS styling.
+- [x] Questions can be organized by popularity, most recent, and unanswered
+- [x] Questions link to the question display page.
+- [x] User can post questions, answers, and comments.
+- [x] Pagination

 ## In the Works

-- [ ] Questions link to the question display page.
-- [ ] User can post questions, answers, and comments.
+- [ ] User can create new communities
 - [ ] User can upvote / downvote questions and answers as well as vote comments helpful
 - [ ] User Profile & Reputation
 - [ ] Search Bar
-- [ ] Pagination
+- [ ] Error Messages
+-

 ## Stretch Goals